Piti Marine Preserve

 Area 6 – Second channel in the west of the bay

-Area 1 – Shallow sandy reef flat in the east end of the bay
+Area 1 – Shallow sandy reef flat at the east end of the bay

 Fed by the Matgue River, this area is mostly reef flat covered by fine sand and silt and some low-growth hard coral with scattered soft corals.
 This is a good area to find blue starfish and small clams.
 Interestingly, certain biological studies have shown a very healthy population of sea cucumbers, far more than on the other side of the walkway.